bnurd/bnurd/README.md

 <!--- 🔭 I’m currently working on indie mobile projects
  🌱 I’m currently learning python --->

- - [Vigenere Cipher](https://github.com/teavun/vigenere-cipher) : It is a C++ console application that encrypts a text received from the user in accordance with the matrix created with the vigenere algorithm.
+ - [Vigenere Cipher](https://github.com/teavun/vigenere-cipher) : It is a **C++** console application that encrypts a text received from the user in accordance with the matrix created with the vigenere algorithm.
+ - [Video Compress and Upload App](https://github.com/teavun/ffmpeg-youtube-api) : It has been developed with **PHP**.
+It processes the video using the ffmpeg library and uploads the video to the youtube channel of the user using the Youtube API.
+Before the video is uploaded, the size and duration can be checked and the uploaded videos can be viewed as a list on the interface.

 - Backend
   - .net core